Debbie Allen

 Debbie Allen Awards Won

-Allen’s verified honors include a Golden Globe Award for Best Actress in a Television Series – Musical or Comedy for her work on Fame and multiple Primetime Emmy Awards for choreography.
-She received a star on the Hollywood Walk of Fame in 1991 and in 2025 was awarded an Academy Honorary Award in recognition of her lifetime contributions to the arts, performance, direction and mentorship.
+Allen has won two Primetime Emmy Awards for Outstanding Choreography, a Golden Globe Award for Best Actress in a Television Series – Musical or Comedy, a Drama Desk Award for Outstanding Featured Actress in a Musical, and a Producers Guild of America Award for her work on the historical drama film Amistad.
+In 1991, she received a star on the Hollywood Walk of Fame.
+In 2025, she was honored with the Academy Honorary Award in recognition of her lifetime contributions to the arts.

 Award Wins Year

-Golden Globe Award Best Actress in a Television Series – Musical or Comedy 1983
+Golden Globe Award for Best Actress in a Television Series – Musical or Comedy 1 1983

 Debbie Allen Family